HautechAI/agents/docs/tools/send_message.md

 - Uses adapter registry to route to the correct channel.
 - Returns a JSON envelope: `{ ok, channelMessageId?, threadId?, error?, rateLimited?, retryAfterMs? }`.
 - Logs adapter type and identifiers; does not log full text.
+- Supports an optional `correlationId` to avoid duplicate sends within a 10-minute TTL window.
+  - If a duplicate `correlationId` is detected, returns `{ ok: false, error: 'duplicate_correlation_id' }`.
+  - On adapter errors, the idempotency key is released to allow retry.

 Slack adapter